fermincruz/Deliverus-Backend-2022-2023/README.md

 We will learn how to run a basic _Node.js_ HTTP server and setup our project structure using the _Express_ framework.
 Secondly, we will understand how to create the Model of our project (from the MVC pattern) and learn how the _Sequelize_ package will help us creating the relational database schema and perform operations on the Maria Database.
 ## Prerequisites
 * Keep in mind we are developing the backend software needed for DeliverUS project.
-Please, read project requirements found at: https://github.com/IISSI2-IS/DeliverUS-Backend/blob/main/README.md
+Please, read project requirements found at:  https://github.com/IISSI2-IS/DeliverUS-Backend-2022-2023/blob/main/README.md
-* Software requirements for the developing environment con be found at: https://github.eii.us.es/IISSI2-IS/IISSI2-IS-Backend/wiki
   * The template project includes EsLint configuration so it should auto-fix formatting problems as soon as a file is saved.

 # Exercices

-## 1. Use repository as template and clone
+## 1. Accept GitHub Classroom assignment and clone
-Press on "Use this template" to create your own repository based on this template.
-Afterwards clone your own repository by opening VScode and clone the base lab repository by opening Command Palette (Ctrl+Shift+P or F1) and `Git clone` this repository, or using the terminal and running
+Accept the GitHub Classroom assignment to create your own repository based on this template (most likely you have already done it if you are reading these instructions.).
+Afterwards, clone your own repository by opening VScode and clone the base lab repository by opening Command Palette (Ctrl+Shift+P or F1) and `Git clone` this repository, or using the terminal and running
 ```PowerShell
 git clone <url>
 ```

+Alternatively, you can use the *Source Control* button in the left-sided bar and click on *Clone Repository* button.

+In case you are asked if you trust the author, please select yes.

-It may be necessary to setup your git username by running the following commands on your terminal:
+It may be necessary to setup your git username by running the following commands on your terminal, in order to be able to commit and push:
 ```PowerShell
 git config --global user.name "FIRST_NAME LAST_NAME"
 git config --global user.email "MY_NAME@example.com"
 ```

-In case you are asked if you trust the author, please select yes.

 ## 2. Inspect project structure